karaengineer/cisco_cli/docs/usage.md

 ## Tips
 - Adjust `--threads` to match your environment capacity; avoid overwhelming network equipment.
 - Keep `outputs/` clean by deleting folders from previous runs after collecting artifacts.
-- Expand this document with troubleshooting guidance specific to your deployment.